-The open enrollment period for Medicare — the federal health insurance program primarily reserved for folks age 65 and older — starts Oct.
+The fall open enrollment period for Medicare — the federal health insurance program primarily for folks age 65 and older — starts Oct.
 15 and runs until Dec.
 7.

 If you’re on Medicare, this period is your opportunity to make changes to your health care plan and drug plan for next year.

-Until then, keep an eye on Medicare.gov, the official Medicare website.
-Information about 2020 plans will be available there in October.
+Meanwhile, keep an eye on Medicare.gov, the official Medicare website.
+Information about 2022 plans will be available there in October.

 Also, round up the following documents, which you should review before deciding whether to change your plan for the new year: